MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-security-tenant-level-planning.md

 > - **Identify requirements for external users in Power BI:** Determine what use cases there are for external collaboration.
 Clarify the scenarios for using Power BI with Azure AD B2B.
 Determine whether collaboration with external users is a common or rare occurrence.
 > - **Determine the current Azure AD settings:** Collaborate with your Azure AD administrator to find out how external collaboration is currently set up.
 Determine what the impact will be on using B2B with Power BI.
 > - **Decide how to invite external users:** Collaborate with your Azure AD administrators to decide how guest accounts will be created in Azure AD.
 Decide whether ad hoc invitations will be allowed.
 Decide to what extent the planned invitation approach will be used.
 Ensure that the entire process is understood and documented.
 > - **Create and publish user guidance about external users:** Create documentation for your content creators that will guide them on how to share content with external users (particularly when the planned invitation process is required).
 Include information about limitations that external users will face if they intend to have external users edit and manage content.
-Publish the information to your centralized portal and training materials.
+Publish this information to your centralized portal and training materials.
 > - **Determine how to handle external data sharing:** Decide whether external data sharing should be allowed, and whether it's limited to a specific set of approved content creators.
 Set the _Allow guest users to work with shared datasets in their own tenants_ tenant setting and the _Allow specific users to turn on external data sharing_ tenant setting to align with your decision.
 Provide information about external data sharing for your dataset creators.
-Publish the information to your centralized portal and training materials.
+Publish this information to your centralized portal and training materials.
 > - **Determine how to handle Power BI licenses for external users:** If the guest user doesn't have an existing Power BI license, decide on the process to assign them a license.
 Ensure that the process is documented.
 > - **Include your CTID in relevant user documentation:** Record the URL that appends the tenant ID (CTID) in user documentation.
 Include examples for creators and consumers on how to use URLs that append the CTID.
-> - **Set up custom branding in Power BI:** In the admin portal, set up custom branding to help external users identify which organizational tenant they're signed in to.
+> - **Set up custom branding in Power BI:** In the admin portal, set up custom branding to help external users identify which organizational tenant they're accessing.
 > - **Verify or update tenant settings:** Check how the tenant settings are currently set up in the Power BI service.
 Update them as necessary based on the decisions made for managing external user access.

 ## Strategy for file locations